uh-marketplace/uh-marketplace.github.io/index.md

 ## Deployment

-UH Marketplace will be deployed using **Vercel**, ensuring fast and reliable delivery of the app.
+[UH Marketplace]() <!-- add link to deployed application in parethesis -->will be deployed using **Vercel**, ensuring fast and reliable delivery of the app.
 Our project codebase is maintained in GitHub and built using Next.js and Bootstrap 5.

 GitHub Pages will be used to host this homepage (`uh-marketplace.github.io`) with updates about the platform and progress.